Unlocking the Secrets of IEC 61508 Systematic Capability

 Lets have a look at some examples of how Systematic Capability is used in practice.

-Example 1: Same Manufacturer Elements
+Example 1: Elements from the Same ManufacturerÂ

 An input subsystem uses two pressure transmitters from the same manufacturer in a 1oo2 voting arrangement.
-Both transmitters have an SC of 2.
+Both transmitters have a SC of 2.
 Despite meeting the hardware fault tolerance for SIL 3, the systematic capability remains at SC 2 due to the likelihood of common systematic failures (IEC 61508-2:2010, Clause 7.4.3.3).

-Example 2: Different Manufacturer Elements
+Example 2: Elements from Different Manufacturers

 An input subsystem uses two pressure transmitters from different manufacturers in a 1oo2 voting arrangement.
 Each transmitter has an SC of 2.
 The diversity in design and manufacturing reduces the likelihood of common systematic failures, allowing the combined SC to be increased to 3, meeting the requirements for SIL 3 (IEC 61508-2:2010, Clause 7.4.3.3).